defenseunicorns/leapfrogai/packages/text-embeddings/README.md

-# LeapfrogAI llama-cpp-python Backend
+# LeapfrogAI Text Embeddings Backend

-A LeapfrogAI API-compatible [instructor-xl](https://huggingface.co/hkunlp/instructor-xl) model for creating embeddings across CPU and GPU infrastructures.
+A LeapfrogAI API-compatible text embeddings wrapper for producing embeddings from text content.

 ## Usage

+### Pre-Requisites

+See the LeapfrogAI documentation website for [system requirements](https://docs.leapfrog.ai/docs/local-deploy-guide/requirements/) and [dependencies](https://docs.leapfrog.ai/docs/local-deploy-guide/dependencies/).

+#### Dependent Components

+- [LeapfrogAI API](../api/README.md) for a fully RESTful application
+- [Supabase](../supabase/README.md) for a vector database to store resulting embeddings in

+### Model Selection

+The default model that comes with this backend in this repository's officially released images is [instructor-xl](https://huggingface.co/hkunlp/instructor-xl).

-### Zarf Package Deployment
+### Deployment

-To build and deploy just the text-embeddings Zarf package (from the root of the repository):
+To build and deploy the text-embeddings backend Zarf package into an existing [UDS Kubernetes cluster](../k3d-gpu/README.md):

-> Deploy a [UDS cluster](/README.md#uds) if one isn't deployed already
+> [!IMPORTANT]
+> Execute the following commands from the root of the LeapfrogAI repository

 ```bash
 pip install 'huggingface_hub[cli,hf_transfer]'  # Used to download the model weights from huggingface